2025 Internship Opportunities

 Relevant Course Experience:

-We are seeking interns with a background in relevant coursework, such as having taken chemistry or biology lab classes.
+We are seeking interns with a background in relevant coursework, such as chemistry, chemical engineering or environmental sciences lab classes.
 Additionally, those with a foundation in mechanical engineering or software skills are encouraged to apply.
 This internship is designed to complement and expand upon academic knowledge, providing practical insights into real-world applications of scientific and engineering principles.

 May require interview with organization at a later date.